Introductions | Complete Catalog | Growing Tips and CultureInspiration | Organization | Awards

 Iris nelsonii

-I. brevicaulis I. fulva I. hexagona I. giganticaerulea I. nelsonii
+Iris brevicaulis Iris fulva Iris hexagona Iris giganticaerulea Iris nelsonii

 Although there is variation within each species, all are considered to have an identifiable ecological niche and unique characteristics.
 Sounds simple, but as is usually the case in such taxonomical matters, there are questions and controversies at the boundaries.
 Since species are categories imposed by humans, there inevitably are differences in how people would construct them.

-Species are rarely designated based on complete or perfect information, and it is possible that new evidence and especially new technology may lead to the combining of some recognized species or the singling out of a new one.
-In fact, it does not take a lengthy investigation of available information on the Louisiana iris species to see that some people already organize them differently.
+Species are rarely designated based on complete or perfect information, and it is possible that new evidence and especially new technology may lead to the combining of recognized species or the singling out of new ones.
+In fact, some people already classify the species differently.
 All those caveats aside, the current structure of five recognized species does its job of helping bring order to a complex iris world and assisting us in understanding the background of what we today call Louisiana irises.

-The individual species pages on the Zydeco web site will hardly be definitive.
-Principally, they will show nice and representative pictures, hopefully generate some interest, raise a few questions, and link to more detailed information and references.
-Questions, comments and suggestions are welcome; the email link is on each page.
+The individual species pages on the Zydeco web site will show nice and representative pictures, hopefully generate some interest, raise a few questions, and link to more detailed information and references.

 Overview